 You start with a high-level overview of how Tribe structures sales.
 Relationships represent long-term connections, while sales opportunities represent individual deals that can repeat over time.
 One relationship can contain multiple opportunities, each with its own details, phases, products, and activities.

-Exploring this structure yourself helps you understand how Tribe separates long-term relationship management from active sales work.
+Exploring this structure yourself helps you understand how Tribe separates lead qualification, long-term relationship management from active sales work.

 Sales opportunities are the central place where individual deals are tracked.
 They store all deal-specific information, progress, and communication while keeping long-term relationship data separate.